Fish as food: Preparation

 Fish can be prepared in a variety of ways.
 It can be served uncooked (raw food, e.g., sashimi); cured by marinating (e.g., ceviche), pickling (e.g., pickled herring) or smoking (e.g., smoked salmon); or cooked by baking, frying (e.g., fish and chips), grilling, poaching (e.g., court-bouillon) or steaming.
 Many of the preservation techniques used in different cultures have since become unnecessary but are still performed for their resulting taste and texture when consumed.

+Compared to meat, fish has a relatively delicate texture derived from short fibers separated by large sheets and thin connective tissue (about 3% of its weight, as opposed to 15% in land animals).

 The British historian William Radcliffe wrote in Fishing from the Earliest Times:

 "The Emperor Domitian (Juvenal, IV.) ordered a special sitting of the Senate to deliberate and advise on a matter of such grave State importance as the best method of cooking a turbot."